Cox's Cottage

-Cox's Cottage is a heritage-listed pasturing land and residence located at 2 St Thomas Road in the western Sydney suburb of Mulgoa in the City of Penrith local government area of New South Wales, Australia.
+Cox's Cottage is a heritage-listed pasturing land and residence located at 2 St Thomas Road in the outer western Sydney suburb of Mulgoa, New South Wales, Australia.
 It was built from 1810 to 1811 by James King.
 It is also known as Mulgoa Cottage; The Cottage, Coxs Cottage, and was formally known as Fern Hill and Estate of Mulgoa before the new house was built.
 The property remains privately owned and is the oldest house in Australia still in residence.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Aboriginal land

-The traditional owners of the land now occupied by Cox's Cottage were the Mulgowie people, who became known as the "Mulgoa tribe".
+The traditional owners of the land now occupied by Cox's Cottage were the Mulgowie people, a group of Aboriginal Australians who became known as the "Mulgoa tribe".

 There is a reference to an attack on the Cox property by Aboriginal people in 1814.

 Colonisation

 Cox's Cottage is part of early colonial land grants and purchases to members of the Cox family in the Mulgoa Valley, south of Penrith, eventually totalling some 3760 acre.
 The first of these grants, of 30 acre, made in 1809 to the infant Edward Cox and confirmed by Governor Macquarie the following year, became known as "Fernhills" or Fernhill.

 Edward's father, Lieutenant William Cox, is perhaps best known for supervising the construction of the first road over the Blue Mountains in the second half of 1814.
 Lt.
 William Cox sailed to New South Wales on the Minerva in 1799.
 During his 37 years of residence in the early colony, he made a substantial and enduring contribution to its progress in the fields of public administration, building and agricultural development.
 The Cox family were remarkable "house and garden" people.
 During the middle years of the 19th century, William Cox Sr. was at Clarendon, near Windsor; his eldest son William, lived at Hobartville, Richmond; his sons Henry, George and Edward were to build and occupy their respective houses of Glenmore, Winbourne and Fernhill at Mulgoa.
 Another son, James, settled in Van Dieman's Land, where he built his own magnificent Clarendon.
 Around all these houses the Cox families created beautiful gardens.